-Community engagement continues to be a major priority.
+Community engagement was a major priority throughout the cleanup and restoration.
 Honeywell:

-- Maintains ongoing collaboration and dialogue with the local conservationists, sportsmen, environmentalists, public officials, academic experts, neighbors, local community, and elected officials - Supports federal and state environmental officials during numerous public meetings and community working group sessions

-- Disseminates fact sheets and e-newsletters, and made more than 600 presentations - Has hosted more than 25,000 visitors at the Onondaga Lake Visitors Center - Created in partnership with Audubon New York, the Onondaga Lake Conservation Corp, which has nearly 3,000 community volunteers - Sponsored a summer science experience for more than 850 students - Hosts local wildlife photographers who displayed colorful images of birds taken along the lake shoreline - Maintains a website with easy access to information including air monitoring data - Employs a local community relations manager
+- Maintained ongoing collaboration and dialogue with the local conservationists, sportsmen, environmentalists, public officials, academic experts, neighbors, local community, and elected officials - Supported federal and state environmental officials during numerous public meetings and community working group sessions - Disseminated fact sheets and enewsletters, and made more than 600 presentations - Hosted more than 25,000 visitors at the Onondaga Lake Visitors Center - Created in partnership with Audubon New York, the Onondaga Lake Conservation Corp, which has nearly 3,000 community volunteers - Sponsored a summer science experience for more than 850 students - Hosted local wildlife photographers who displayed colorful images of birds taken along the lake shoreline - Maintains a website with easy access to information including air monitoring data - Employs a local community relations manager

 Symbolic of the community's enthusiasm of Onondaga Lake's resurgence, a local community group, Believe in Syracuse, held a symbolic lake swim in July 2015.

-More than 50 community members, including former NYSDEC Commissioner Joe Martens, participated in a swim and celebrated the ongoing return of Onondaga Lake as a community asset.
+More than 50 community members participated in a swim and celebrated the ongoing return of Onondaga Lake as a community asset.